mapineda/foodster/README.md

 ## Resources

-[Django Foundation](https://www.djangoproject.com/) has excellent documentation and this application was built thanks to them.
+[Django Foundation](https://www.djangoproject.com/) has excellent documentation.
+This application was built thanks to them.

 ## Credit

 This application was built using pair programming over the course of 8 hours.
-Authors are [Robert W](http://github.com/) and [Mapineda](http://github.com/mapineda)
+Authors are [Robert Weilbaecher](https://github.com/Sahedeva) and [Marco Pineda](http://github.com/mapineda)

 ## License